 For tracing network Loops, starting points must be specified, while barriers are optional.

-- On the Data tab, in the Tools group, click Loops in the tools gallery.
+- On the Utility Network tab, in the Tools group, click Loops in the tools gallery.

 Use the down arrow to browse in the tools gallery for Loops.